TITLE 77: PUBLIC HEALTH

 PART 696 CONTROL OF TUBERCULOSIS CODE

-a) Written Plans.
-A written plan shall be developed that includes protocols for the screening and management of infection among employees, volunteers and clients; protocols for the screening, diagnosis and management of TB disease among employees, volunteers and clients; data collection; evaluation of data; reporting of persons with signs or symptoms of TB to the local TB control authority; and an employee and volunteer education program.
+b) Written Plans.
+A written TB infection control plan shall be developed that includes: protocols for the screening and management of latent TB infection among health care workers and clients; protocols for the screening, diagnosis and management of active TB disease among health care workers and clients; data collection; evaluation of data; reporting of persons with suspected or confirmed active TB disease to the local TB control authority; and a health care worker education program.
 All components of the plan shall reflect compliance with this Part.
-The plan shall include the: name of the person or persons responsible for the TB prevention and control program at each facility; procedures for the purpose of protecting employees, volunteers and clients from contracting tuberculosis; and a referral mechanism to ensure prevention of transmission and completion of treatment for clients with TB who leave the facility.
+The plan shall include the name of the person or persons responsible for the TB prevention and control program at each health care setting; procedures to protect health care workers and clients from contracting tuberculosis; and a referral mechanism to ensure that transmission of TB is prevented and treatment is completed for clients with TB who leave the health care settings.
 The written plan shall be updated at least annually.
-(See the incorporated publications, Guidelines for Health-Care Settings and the OSHA Instruction.)
+(See the Guidelines for Health-Care Settings.)

-b) TB Prevention and Control Program.
-A program shall be executed in accordance with the written plan.
+c) TB Prevention and Control Program.
+A program shall be executed in accordance with the written TB infection control plan.

-c) Employee and Volunteer Education.
-Training about TB shall be provided or arranged.
-All employees and volunteers shall be trained upon hiring and periodically thereafter to ensure employee knowledge equivalent to the employee's work responsibilities and the level of risk in the facility.
-OSHA-regulated settings and programs shall comply with the incorporated publications, OSHA Instruction.
-(See the incorporated publications, Core Curriculum and Controlling TB in Correctional Facilities.)
+d) Health Care Worker Education.
+All health care workers shall be trained upon hiring and periodically thereafter to ensure employee knowledge relevant to the employee's work responsibilities and the level of risk in the health care setting.
+(See the Guidelines for Health-Care Settings.)

-d) Collaboration.
-The settings and programs listed above shall consult with the local TB control authority, as necessary, to determine their respective responsibilities in the screening, diagnosis and management of TB infection and disease, reporting of disease, and the education of employees and volunteers.
+e) Collaboration.
+Health care settings shall consult with the local TB control authority, as necessary, to determine their respective responsibilities in the screening, diagnosis and management of latent TB infection and active TB disease, reporting of active TB disease and the education of health care workers.

-e) Records.
-Records shall be maintained on TB screening test results; TB diagnostic evaluation results (including whether the tuberculosis was drug-resistant); other information about any persons exposed to tuberculosis; and the current written plan as required in subsection (a) of this Section.
-Individual and aggregate data should be analyzed periodically to identify the facility's level of risk and changes in the risk of TB transmission.
-Correctional facilities should maintain a retrievable aggregate record system in accordance with the incorporated publication, Prevention and Control of Tuberculosis in Correctional Facilities.
-All records required in this subsection shall be made available for inspection by the Department or the local TB authority upon request.
+f) Records.
+Records shall be maintained on TB screening test results; TB diagnostic evaluation results (including whether the tuberculosis was drug-resistant); other information about any persons exposed to tuberculosis; and the current written plan as required in subsection (b) of this Section.
+Individual and aggregate data shall be analyzed periodically to identify the health care setting's level of risk and changes in the risk of TB transmission.
+All records required in this subsection shall be made available for inspection by the Department or the local TB control authority upon request.